TELE36058-SDNET-2024/03-assignment-lab-ansible/README.md

 ## Submission Guidelines
 - Submit your GitHub repository link containing the project files before the presentation date.
 - Present and demonstrate your lab deployment in class, discussing your project insights.
+- Ensure that the repository reflects contributions from all group members.